Skip to main content

 What The Good Schools Guide says

-New head from September 2024 will be Will Phelan BA PGCE MBA, currently principal of Stamford Endowed Schools, who returns to his home city of Bristol.
+Since September 2024, Will Phelan BA PGCE MBA, previously principal of Stamford Endowed Schools, who has returned to his home city of Bristol.

 Subscribe now for instant access to read The Good Schools Guide review.